aws-samples/serverless-patterns/lambda-sqs-best-practices-cdk/README.md

 # Lambda SQS Best Practices with AWS CDK

-This pattern demonstrates AWS Lambda processing messages from Amazon SQS using AWS CDK, implementing AWS best practices throughout its architecture.
-It incorporates observability patterns through AWS Lambda Powertools integration, featuring structured logging, custom metrics, and distributed tracing with X-Ray.
-Following security and operational best practices, the pattern implements comprehensive error handling with automatic retries, ReportBatchItemFailures and Dead Letter Queue (DLQ) configuration, least privilege IAM roles, and a CloudWatch Dashboard for monitoring.
-The solution showcases recommended approaches for batch message processing, timeout configurations, message validation, and monitoring strategies.
-This pattern serves as a reference implementation for teams building serverless applications, demonstrating how to implement reliability, observability, and maintainability according to AWS well-architected principles.
+This pattern demonstrates a production-ready implementation of AWS Lambda processing messages from Amazon SQS using AWS CDK.
+It serves as a reference architecture for building robust, observable, and maintainable serverless applications, featuring AWS Lambda Powertools integration for enhanced observability through structured logging, custom metrics, and distributed tracing with X-Ray.
+The pattern implements comprehensive error handling with automatic retries and Dead Letter Queue (DLQ) configuration, along with a detailed CloudWatch Dashboard for operational monitoring.
+Security is enforced through least privilege IAM roles, while operational excellence is maintained through proper resource configurations and cost optimizations.
+This enterprise-grade solution includes batch message processing, configurable timeouts, message validation, and a complete monitoring strategy, making it ideal for teams building production serverless applications that require high reliability, observability, and maintainability.

 <img src="./resources/Lambda-SQS-Best-Practice.png" alt="Architecture" width="100%"/>